duneroadrunner/scpptool/README.md

 Native references are subject to essentially the same restrictions as non-retargetable native pointers.
 The functional difference between native references and non-retargetable native pointers is that C++ permits (`const`) native references to temporaries, perhaps making them a little more convenient to use as function parameters.

-So just as this tool wouldn't condone directly taking the address of an element of a vector, it wouldn't condone directly creating a reference to an element of a vector either.
+So just as this tool wouldn't condone directly taking the address of an element of a (resizable) vector, it wouldn't condone directly creating a reference to an element of a vector either.
 This means you cannot directly pass a vector element by reference to a function.
 As with pointers, you would first need to obtain a scope pointer to the element, then you could pass the element (by reference) as a dereference of the scope pointer.

 #### Range-based `for` loops by reference